joonastuhkuri/joonastuhkuri.github.io/content/sections/contact.md

 Spandauer Straße 1
 10178 Berlin

-Our team at [RF Berlin](https://www.rfberlin.com/) is looking for a research assistants / pre-docs for cool projects on technology and work.
+Our team at [RF Berlin](https://www.rfberlin.com/) is looking for research assistants / pre-docs for cool projects on technology and work.
 Contact me if you are interested!